Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Mitigation Strategies

 \subsection{Training-free Strategy}

 In RAG scenarios, prior work has explored the fusion of external knowledge to handle conflicts with internal knowledge.
 Given the similarity to REAL-MT, where noisy retrieved contexts may mislead translation, we investigate CK-PLUG \cite{bi2025parameters}, a training-free method that dynamically controls knowledge reliance based on context reliability.
 CK-PLUG computes Confidence Gain (CG) to measure the change in token-level entropy.
 For tokens with positive CG, which indicates the context is beneficial, the method blends the context-aware and internal distributions using $\alpha = 0.5$.
 For tokens with negative CG, where the context may be harmful, external knowledge is fully suppressed.
-Although our analysis shows that REAL-MT exhibits poor calibration under noise, CG relies on relative confidence shifts rather than absolute certainty, potentially capturing whether the context stabilizes or disrupts the model’s internal prediction.
-We therefore evaluate CK-PLUG as a representative training-free strategy to test whether such entropy-based signals can still enable on-the-fly rejection of harmful contexts, despite overall miscalibration.
+We apply CK-PLUG to assess its effectiveness in improving robustness against noisy contexts in REAL-MT without requiring additional training.